Grid congestion: what still fits your home

 A temporary halt on new or heavier connections in an area where the grid is full.
 Applications then go on a waiting list until capacity frees up.
 Where this currently applies and what you get in return is covered in our blog post on the grid congestion payment.

 On the capacity map by Netbeheer Nederland.
 It shows per area whether there is room for demand and feed-in, or whether a queue applies.
 The map concerns applications for transport capacity; your existing connection keeps working.
+For a soft region indication you can also use our grid check.

 The chance of that is small.
 Grid operators intervene in other ways first and, in an emergency, disconnect large non-critical consumers first, such as offices or swimming pools.
 A regular power cut usually has a different cause, such as a cable failure.